DivyaBasantray/Natural-Language-Processing-NLP-Hub/README.md

 # 🧠 Natural Language Processing (NLP)

-- Natural Language Processing (NLP) is a branch of artificial intelligence that helps computers understand, interpret, and generate human language.
+- Natural Language Processing (NLP) is a branch of artificial intelligence (AI) that helps computers understand, interpret, and generate human language.

 - It allows machines to read text, recognize speech, understand meaning, and respond in a human-like way.